valr300/OSPaypalIpn/README.md

 You will need to enable your Instant Payment Notification (IPN) in your paypal account.
 To do so go in the paypal.com website

--go into your profile section (the small gear on the right), -select "Sellers Tools" on the white bar,
--then enable "Instant payment Notification",
+    go into your profile section (the small gear on the right), select "Sellers Tools" on the white bar, then enable "Instant payment Notification",
--enter your IPN listner as "https://{YourWebSite}/ipn/Listener.php"
+    enter your IPN listner as "https://{YourWebSite}/ipn/Listener.php"

 # Step 2: Get the package